BaraaFAbed/Image-Restoration-CV-Project/README.md

   python train.py --lr 2e-4 --batch-size 16 --num-epochs 300 --seed 123
 ```

-A save after every epoch of training as well as the save for the overall best model (`best.pth`) are stored in `Saves/Model_Saves`.
-The loss convergence graph and the PSNR convergence graph are stored in `Saves/Graphs/` while the arrays for training loss, validation loss, and PSNRs are stored in `Saves/Arrays`.
+A checkpoint after every epoch of training as well as the checkpoint for the overall best model (`best.pth`) are saved in `Saves/Model_Saves`.
+The loss convergence graph and the PSNR convergence graph are stored in `Saves/Graphs/` while the arrays for training loss, validation loss, and PSNR are stored in `Saves/Arrays`.

 ### Testing

 Running test.py will test the model using the weights from `best.pth` (Found in `Saves/Model_Saves`).
-The is only an arguemnt for the batch size.
+There is only one argument: `--batch-size`.
 An example run could be:

 ```bash
   python test.py --batch-size 64